-Internalized racism, refers to the hatred of and discrimination against people of one's own race/ethnicity.
+This form of racism is exemplified by the dislike of and conscious discrimination against people of one's own race/ethnicity.
 In other words, it is a form of self-hatred that emerges as a consequence of a lack of political consciousness in the context of a pervasively racist/ethnicist society.
-A very common example of internalized racism in United States is the deliberate refusal to learn Page 11 of 36 one's own mother tongue or practice one's culture by second generation immigrant children.
+A common example of internalized racism in United States is the deliberate refusal by parents to teach their own mother tongue or cultural practices to their second generation immigrant children.
 Another common example is discrimination against people of one's own race/ethnicity who are recent immigrants (sometimes pejoratively referred to as "fresh off the boat").
+Yet, another example is what is sometimes referred to as "colorism" where some among black (and brown) peoples show deliberate bias against those who are darker skinned within their own race/ethnicities.

-Internalized racism allows people who suffer from this form of racism to delude themselves into believing that they themselves will be spared racist discrimination by the wider (white) society.
-It's a delusion because white racists do not make a distinction between recent immigrants and those who have been in the country for generations when they discriminate against a particular group-it is skin color that matters, not language and culture.
+Internalized sub-racism allows people who practice this form of racism to delude themselves into believing that they themselves will be spared racist discrimination by the wider (white) society if they will distance themselves from people of their own race by means of, for example, cultural markers, such as language, skin color, etc. It's a delusion because white racists do not make a distinction between recent immigrants and those who have been in the country for generations when they discriminate against a particular group-it is skin color that matters, not language and culture.